Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: XP3: Influence of tendon vibration on weight perception measured by pseudo-weight induced by visual motion gain

 \subsubsection{Task}

 The experiment was conducted following a staircase design.
-The objective was to determine the PSE between the the sense of weight induced by the inner tendon vibration and that by a motion gain.
-The inner tendon vibration was used considering the results of the first experiment that indicated that the inner tendon vibration was most effective to the motion sensation for our lifting task.
+The objective was to determine the PSE between the sense of weight induced by the inner tendon vibration and that by a motion gain.
+The inner tendon vibration was used considering the results of the first experiment that indicated that the inner tendon vibration was most effective to the motion perception for our lifting task.
 As a task of the staircase method, participants lifted a reference and comparison dumbbell independently, and then answered the two-alternative forced choice (2AFC) question “Which is heavier?” with "the former," or "the latter."
-The lifting task was the same as that of the first and second experiments.
+The lifting task was the same as that of the first and second experiments (including 6 seconds waiting phase).